Sharonno/NeuralDialog-CVAE/README.md

 **Learning Discourse-level Diversity for Neural Dialog Models using Conditional Variational Autoencoders**, published as a long paper in ACL 2017.
 See the [paper](https://arxiv.org/abs/1703.10960) for more details.

-## References
-If you use any source codes or datasets included in this toolkit in your work, please cite the following paper.
-The bibtex are listed below:

-    [Zhao et al, 2017]:
-     @inproceedings{zhao2017learning,
-       title={Learning Discourse-level Diversity for Neural Dialog Models using Conditional Variational Autoencoders}, author={Zhao, Tiancheng and Zhao, Ran and Eskenazi, Maxine}, booktitle={Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, volume={1},
-       pages={654--664},
-       year={2017}
-     }

 ## External Implementation
 The baseline method HRED using the same SwitchBoard dataset is also implemented on **Texar**, a general-purpose text generation toolkit.
 Checkout [here](https://github.com/asyml/texar/tree/master/examples/hierarchical_dialog).